 Robocalls are only allowed on landlines, unless you give written consent.
 Even then, robocalls to your landline are only acceptable from charities, debt collection agencies, political campaigns, and surveys.
 They are never permitted on cell phones unless you expressly consent.
 Despite this, illegal robocalls persist.

-Beat the System
+Beat the System and Dodge the Robocall

-Here are your options to dodge robocalls:
+Here are your options to avoid robocall predators:

 1. Call Blocking on your phone